-Procedures or circumstances that may result in more than momentary discomfort, distress, pain, or injury should be identified.
-Methods to alleviate discomfort, distress or pain should be described.
-If pharmacological agents are used, the agent(s) should be specified by name or class.
+Point 4 - Provisions to minimize discomfort, distress, pain, and injury pharmacological agents are used, the agent(s) should be specified by name or class.
 Any additional (e.g., non-pharmaceutical) means to avoid discomfort, distress, pain, or injury should be described briefly.
 The manner, circumstances and duration of all post-surgical provisions and care should be described.
-If special housing is necessary following surgery or manipulations, the VASR should describe these provisions, the duration and type of monitoring provided.
-If procedures (e.g., pharmacological or surgical) might lead to severe discomfort, distress, pain or injury, indicators for humane endpoints and euthanasia (e.g., severe infection, respiratory distress, failure to eat, tumor size) should be described.
+If special housing is necessary following surgery or manipulations, the VASR should describe these provisions and the duration and type of monitoring provided.
+If procedures (e.g., pharmacological or surgical) might lead to severe discomfort, distress, pain, or injury, indicators for humane endpoints and euthanasia (e.g., severe infection, respiratory distress, failure to eat, tumor size) should be described.
 All of these issues are particularly important for survival surgeries.
 If multiple surgeries are proposed, these must be well justified and provisions to avoid any potential complications must be described.
 Describe how restraining devices will be used, if applicable.